victorberdugo1/cub3d/README.md

 ## Bonus
 We will look at your bonuses if and only if your mandatory part is excellent.
-This means that you must complete the mandatory part perfectly in order to even move to the bonus.
-The mandatory part has been entirely and perfectly done, and the error management handles unexpected or bad usage.
-In case all the mandatory points were not passed during the defense, bonus points must be totally ignored.
+This means that you must complete the mandatory part, beginning to end, and your error managment must be flawless, even in cases twisted or bad usage.
+So if the mandatory part didn't score all the points during this defense bonuses will be totally ignored.

 ### When I’ll be older I’ll be John Carmack